HIST – History

 This course will examine the history of Europe from 1890 until the beginning of the twenty-first century.
 We will spend a significant amount of time examining how modern European history is one of conflict (World Wars I and II, the Balkan Wars of the 1990s) and division (the Cold War) but also one of increasing unity (the European Union) and the recent current trends towards separatism.
 Formerly numbered POLS-223.
 Students with credit for POLS-223 may not also receive credit for HIST-217.
 (HP, GPN)

-Studies the history of Middle Eastern Civilization from antiquity to the present through an examination of the major political events of the region in both the ancient and modern worlds and with particular interest in its three main religions, Judaism, Christianity and Islam.
-The course also examines the history of the recovery and reformulation of Classical Greek philosophy and science in the Arab world and studies the influence of Arabic philosophy on the medieval and modern political situation in the Middle East and Europe.
-(HP, GPC, WRT)
+Studies the history of Middle Eastern Civilization from antiquity to present through reflection on the major political events and ideas of the region and with a focus on it’s three main religions: Judaism, Christianity, and Islam.
+Examines the unique recovery of Classical Greek Philosophy in the Arabis-speaking world and its impact on modern Philosophy.
+(HP, GPC, WRT, EXP)

 HIST 230 Colonization and American Revolution: 1607-1787 (4)